md-taha-ahmed/License-Plate-Recognition/README.md

   pip install -r ./requirement.txt
 ```

+or you can install the conda env from package-list.txt file

 - **Pretrained model** provided in ./model folder in this repo

-- Enter the list of cars plates that you allowing to enter in Allowed-car-to-enter.png
+- Enter the list of cars plates that you allowing to enter in allowed.txt

 ## Run License Plate Recognition